Leslie-mo/Sql-MockData-Generator/README.md

 #### Save Table

-You can save this table information and import it directly next time.
+The information in this table can be saved for direct import in the future.

  ![image-20230128130112995](https://github.com/Leslie-mo/README-image-repo/blob/f8bc788e7713ec931a154f8d9617e3d45071c159/Sql-MockData-Generator-image/image-20230128130112995.png) ![image-20230128130143125](https://github.com/Leslie-mo/README-image-repo/blob/f8bc788e7713ec931a154f8d9617e3d45071c159/Sql-MockData-Generator-image/image-20230128130143125.png)

-Saved table an be viewed in the database.
+The table that has been saved can be seen within the database.

 ![image-20230128130403940](https://github.com/Leslie-mo/README-image-repo/blob/f8bc788e7713ec931a154f8d9617e3d45071c159/Sql-MockData-Generator-image/image-20230128130403940.png)